chiaracriscuolo/FAIR-DB/README.md

 ### Requirements

-If you want to collaborate few requirements are needed: cfd Discovery algorithm (to download it follow the instructions here: https://github.com/j-r77/cfddiscovery), nodejs, npm, pyhton, pipenv.
+If you want to collaborate few requirements are needed: cfd Discovery algorithm (to download it follow the instructions here: https://github.com/j-r77/cfddiscovery), node js, npm, pyhton, pipenv.

 ### Build Setup